 In 2017, the travel industry was predicted to grow by 6%, turning it into a $381 billion industry.
 Now, travel continues to be commonplace for adults and young people alike, as family sabbaticals are becoming commonplace:

 “Given that by 2020 it’s estimated that roughly half the UK and American workforce will be freelance and that 40% more children were being home-schooled in 2017 than in 2014, it’s no surprise that parents will be embracing [freedom to travel].”
 (CN Traveller 2019)

-However, competition in the travel and hospitality industry is fierce.
-Travelers are savvy shoppers.
-They want to visit amazing destinations at a great price.
+However, just because people are traveling freely doesn’t mean hospitality marketing should be ignored by travel companies.
+Competition in the travel and hospitality industry is fierce.
+Vacationers are savvy shoppers, and they want to visit amazing destinations at a great price.